saltastro/token-auth-request/specs/index.rst

 The package must pass the following tests.

-1. If a correct username and password are passed to `token_session`, the first time one of the HTTP verb methods is called on the returned object, a request to the given URL is made with the username and password.
+1. If a correct username and password are passed to `token_session`, the first time one of the HTTP verb methods is called on the returned object, a POST request to the given URL is made with the username and password passed as a JSON string.
 Assuming the token has not expired, further calls don't make such a request.
 2. If a correct username and password are passed to `token_session`, assuming the token has not expired, all subsequent HTTP requests (after the initial request for a token) have an Authentication header with the correct string.
-3. If an HTTP request is made after a token has expired, another request is made to the URL passed to `token_session` with the username and password.
-4. If an HTTP request is made after a token has expired, all subsequent HTTP requests use the new token in their Authentication header.
+3. If an HTTP request is made and the current token's expiry time is less than one minute in the future, a new token is requested and subsequent HTTP requests use the new token in the Authentication header.
-5. the logout method removes username, password, token and expiry date.
+4. The logout method removes username, password, token and expiry date.
-6. An AuthException is raised if the server replies with a 401 error when a token is requested.
+5. An AuthException is raised if the server replies with a 401 error when a token is requested.
-7. An AuthException is raised if an HTTP request is made after the logout method has been called.
+6. An AuthException is raised if an HTTP request is made after the logout method has been called.
-8. An exception is raised if the server replies with a status code other than 200 or 500.
+7. An exception is raised if the server replies with a status code other than 200 or 401.

 Implementation
 --------------